It is fundamentally important for us to conduct our business in a responsible manner

 The defence industry

-The Norwegian Armed Forces safeguard important social functions both in peacetime, crisis situations, armed conflict and in war.
+The Norwegian Armed Forces shall safeguard important social functions both in peacetime, crisis situations, armed conflict and in war.
 A modern defence calls for state-of-the-art defence systems, and KONGSBERG’s defence systems and products are an integral part of this.
 KONGSBERG’s role as a supplier of defence products must be seen in the context of Norway’s national security policy, and Norway’s international obligations as a member of the United Nations and NATO.
 The Norwegian Armed Forces and KONGSBERG collaborate extensively to develop customised systems for the country’s specific needs.
 KONGSBERG has developed high-tech defence systems that also play an important role on the international arena.
-In 2019, defence business represented about 30 per cent of our turnover.
+In 2020, defence business represented about 33 per cent of our turnover.

 Export of defence material